karlospn/mytechramblings-site-source-code/content/posts/bootstrap-azure-subscription-and-azure-devops-to-start-deploying-infrastructure.md

 The Powershell script only creates the necessary resources to start using Terraform (Resource Group + Storage Account), the rest of the resources are created via Terraform.

-The next code snippet shows the terraform part of the bootstrap script.
+The next code snippet shows the Terraform part of the bootstrap script.

 ```csharp
 terraform {